nicolasdespres/respect/README.md

 end
 ```

-But you can still convert this specification to
+You can easily convert this specification to
 [JSON Schema specification draft v3](http://tools.ietf.org/id/draft-zyp-json-schema-03.html)
-easily so that all your customers can read and understand it:
+so that all your customers can read and understand it:

 ```ruby
 require 'json'